TABLE OF CONTENTS

 How to Set Up Your Cash App Business Account

 Setting up a Cash App account is quick and easy.
-Before you enable a business account, you’ll first need to set up a personal account.
-Start by downloading Cash App from the Apple App Store or Google Play directly to your mobile device.
+Before enabling a business account, you’ll need to set up a personal account.
+Start by directly downloading Cash App from the Apple App Store or Google Play to your mobile device.

 Once downloaded, open the app and follow the prompts to create an account.
-You will need to enter your phone number or email address, and Cash App will send you a code via email or text for safety verification.
+You must enter your phone number or email address, and Cash App will send you a code via email or text for safety verification.

 To link your bank account to Cash App, enter your bank account details as required.
 Then, create a unique $Cashtag to serve as your business username when clients want to pay you.

-Once you have the account set up, it’s time to change it to a business account so you can access relevant features.
+Once the account is set up, you should change it to a business account to access relevant features.

-1. Tap on the profile icon at the top right and select Personal from the menu.
+- Tap the profile icon at the top right and select Personal from the menu.

 To verify your account, follow the in-app prompts.
 This may require you to provide your full name, photo ID, zip code, and the last four digits of your Social Security number.
 Cash App might also ask for an EIN and/or business information.